overture-stack/lyric/packages/data-provider/README.md

 The **authentication custom handler** is a customized function that can be used to verify and manage user authentication within the application.
 It is used by the auth middleware to process incoming requests.

-The handler returns a `UserSessionResult` response type, which is a structured object that indicates the authentication status (`authenticated`, `no-auth`, or `invalid-auth`), if the status is `authenticated` it also include user details provided by the `UserSession` type.
+The handler returns a `UserSessionResult` response type, which provides information about the user's session or any errors encountered during the process.

+This result object can include:

+- `user` (optional): A UserSession object containing details of the authenticated user, if available.
+- `errorCode` (optional): A numeric code representing an error that occurred while processing the session request.
+- `errorMessage` (optional): A descriptive message detailing the specific error, if an errorCode is provided.

 Example how to implement a custom auth handler: